Mortgage and Financial Blog

 June 5, 2009, 12:00 am

 Information received since the Bank's April Monetary Policy Report (MPR) is broadly consistent with the Bank's medium-term outlook for output and inflation in Canada.
 The economy is undergoing major restructuring in a number of sectors.
 The already significant output gap will continue to widen through the third quarter, putting downward pressure on inflation.
-The Bank continues to expect...
+The Bank continues to expect that...
 Read more.

 June 5, 2009, 12:00 am